 - Have you installed ad-blocking software?
 This will reduce the likelihood of suffering a drive-by infection from malvertising.

 - Are you and your employees cautious?
 Malware is always adapting.
-For instance, some pop ups can look credible, but if they set off alarm bells close your browser tab or window.
+For instance, some pop ups can look credible, but if they set off alarm bells you should close your browser.
 If you want to check a source, anti-virus heroes ESET regularly update their website with detailed information about the changing threat landscape.
+You should also look into cybersecurity training for your team.

 - Are you able to filter spam out of your inboxes?
 Some spam emails can look professional and are written well.
 But, ask yourself these questions: did I subscribe to these email updates?
 Do the links within the email look credible?
 Oftentimes, common sense is all you need to figure out the fake from the legitimate.